 Pauline graduated from Radboud University Nijmegen in 2006.
 She holds a Masters' degree in Dutch Private Law and Dutch Criminal Law.
 In 2012, Pauline obtained her Doctorate at Radboud University Nijmegen with a thesis on binding third-party ruling (bindend advies).

-Alongside her legal practice, Pauline is a researcher at the Business & Law Research Center of the Radboud University Nijmegen.
+Alongside her legal practice, Pauline is a Deputy Justice at the Arnhem-Leeuwarden Court of Appeal.
+Furthermore, Pauline is researcher at the Vrije Universiteit Amsterdam.
 She frequently publishes on topics in the field of litigation and alternative dispute resolution.
-Pauline is editor of TCR (Tijdschrift Civiele Rechtspleging), which is the Netherlands' leading journal on litigation.
+Pauline is editor of TCR (Tijdschrift Civiele Rechtspleging), which is the Netherlands leading journal on litigation.
 In addition, Pauline regularly lectures to fellow legal practitioners and students.